pradeepdev-1995/BERT-models-finetuning/README.md

 2 - Or the fine-tuning-based approach, which trains the downstream tasks by fine-tuning pre-trained parameters.

-In repo, I work through fine-tuning different BERT pretrained models on a downstream task - multi class text classification.
+In this repo, I work through fine-tuning different BERT pretrained models on a downstream task - multi class text classification.

 These are the steps I am going to follow